 TRS Control

-The Control Information subfield in a TRS Control subfield contains triggered response scheduling (TRS) information for soliciting an HE TB PPDU that follows an HE MU PPDU, HE SU PPDU or HE ER SU PPDU carrying the Control subfield (see 26.5.2.2 (Rules for soliciting UL MU frames)).
-See 26.5.2.4 (A-MPDU contents in an HE TB PPDU) for details on allowed content in an A-MPDU carried in an HE TB PPDU.
+The Control Information subfield in a TRS Control subfield contains triggered response scheduling (TRS) information for soliciting an HE TB PPDU that follows an HE MU PPDU, HE SU PPDU or HE ER SU PPDU carrying the Control subfield (see 26.5.2.2 (Rules for soliciting UL MU frames)) or for soliciting an EHT TB PPDU that follows an EHT MU PPDU carrying the Control subfield (see 35.4.2.2 (Rules for soliciting UL MU frames).
+See 26.5.2.4 (A-MPDU contents in an HE TB PPDU) for details on allowed content in an A-MPDU carried in an HE TB PPDU and in an EHT TB PPDU.
 The format of the subfield is shown in Figure 9-22a (Control Information subfield format in a TRS Control subfield).